namratasaun/spacex-demo-backend/README.md

 bash start.sh
 ```

+I have changed `./infrastructure/start.sh` to reference `./infrastructure/common.yml` correctly.

+I have added `missions` table with foreign key attribute `shipId` which reference to the `id` column in `ships` table.

+Made changes to `./helpers/populate.ts` script so it returns the UUIDs for the ships which can later be used as foreign keys for rows in `missions` table

+Also made changes to graphql query so as to return the array of missions related to a ship

 ## :dizzy: Deployment

 When deploying a project, add the following secrets to your repo settings (under secrets actions) and any project dependant secrets to AWS Systems Manager: